AmanHayaat821898/Intelligent-Machine-Health-Monitoring/README.md

-# Predictive Maintenance
+# Intelligent Machine Health Monitoring

 ## 1. Overview

 ---

-This design doc outlines the development of a web application for predictive maintenance using an AI4I 2020 Predictive Maintenance Dataset.
-The application will utilize machine learning models that:
+This project focuses on developing a web application for predictive maintenance utilizing the AI4I 2020 Predictive Maintenance Dataset.
+The application integrates machine learning models to:

-- Evaluate whether the equipment will fail or not based on process parameters, including air and process temperatures, rotational speed, torque, and tool wear.
+Predict whether equipment is at risk of failure based on process parameters like air and process temperature, rotational speed, torque, and tool wear.

-- Identifies the type of equipment failure in the event of a failure, based on the same process parameters.
+Classify the type of failure when one occurs, leveraging the same set of parameters.

 [https://github.com/praj2408/Predictive-Maintenance-System-Monitoring/assets/70437673/863a61cf-14bc-43aa-937e-823edcb4d1b2](https://github.com/user-attachments/assets/87fb60a3-43e6-4461-bad2-d56d14a1393a)